SushiSanCat/ModrinthCollectionDownloader/README.md

 <details>
 <summary><strong>Where do the mods get downloaded?</strong></summary>

-Mods are saved in a folder next to the script, named according to your configuration.
+Mods are saved in a folder next to the script, named according to your configuration:
+- Mods are saved in the `mods` directory
+- Resource packs are saved in the `resourcepacks` directory (when enabled)

 </details>